galaxyproject/ansible-galaxy/README.md

   well as set up a [virtualenv][virtualenv] from which it can be run.
 - `galaxy_manage_static_setup`: Manage "static" Galaxy configuration files - ones which are not modifiable by the Galaxy server itself.
 At a minimum, this is the primary Galaxy configuration file, `galaxy.ini`.
-- `galaxy_manage_mutable_setup`: Manage "mutable" Galaxy configuration files - ones which are modifiable by Galaxy (e.g. as you install tools from the Galaxy Tool Shed).
+- `galaxy_manage_managed_setup`: Manage "managed" Galaxy configuration files - ones which are modifiable by Galaxy (e.g. as you install tools from the Galaxy Tool Shed).
 - `galaxy_manage_database`: Upgrade the database schema as necessary, when new schema versions become available.
 - `galaxy_fetch_dependencies`: Fetch Galaxy dependent modules to the Galaxy virtualenv.
 - `galaxy_build_client`: Build the Galaxy client application (web UI).